Using Technology To Help Your Small Business

 Launch A Responsive Website

 The first stop when using technology to help your small business is to launch a base platform for all your business activities.
-With the proliferation of easy to use web building platforms, there really isn’t any excuse to not have a website.
-But it doesn’t stop there.
-With more than half of web traffic conducted on mobile devices, having a responsive website is also at the top of the list of priorities.
+With more than half of web traffic conducted on mobile devices, having a responsive website is also at the top of the list.
 Your website will then also serve as your first marketing tool, so make sure it looks good and represents your brand with integrity.
 It will also offer your customers somewhere they can contact you, find out who you are and what your business can offer them.
-If this is all done to a high enough standard then the website itself will act as a converting tool to even enhance your potential business prospects.
-So if you’re operating purely on a social platform or via word of mouth, you’re falling behind.
+If this is done to a high standard then the website will act as a converting tool to even enhance your potential business prospects.

 Work Remotely Rather Than Rent

-It used to be that only an office space would suffice in order to create you business.
-However, the increased performance and capabilities of devices coupled with a decent internet connection will give you the ability to work from home, or anywhere in the world, for that matter.
+A decent internet connection will give you the ability to work from home, or anywhere in the world!
 If you want to work with other people, collaborate with your team as it grows in size or just have somewhere outside of the house to concentrate and get down to business, the potential to now hot desk at a business hub is extremely easy.
 Work spaces are now more prevalent than ever before which helps also make their rates ultra-competitive, even here in Central London.

 Use Time Tracking Software

-Why not use time tracking software?
-The use of this kind of technology to help your small business will allow you to see where you’re spending your time, and how you can become more efficient.
+The use of this kind of technology to help your small business will allow you to see where you’re spending your time.
 There are lots of free trials available, and there are various price packages depending on whether or not it’s just you who will be using it, a small team or a growing business.
-What are the benefits of said software?
-By monitoring your output as well as your team’s, you can identify failings in efficiency and efficacy.
-At first, it feels like a hindrance, but the time saved and time gained by improved output far outweighs the initial learning curve and invariably comes with learning to track your time.
+By monitoring your output as well as your team’s, you can identify failings and improvements in efficiency.

 Using Video Calling/Conferencing